vatsimnerd/github-artifact-fetcher/README.md

 Github Artifact Fetcher is a web app written in Go reacting to Github Actions Webhooks and fetching artifacts produced by the received Action run.

+### Why?

+Sometimes you just want to setup a CI/CD for your pet-project and re-deploy automatically on push to master.
+There are ways to do it.
+I don't use docker for a couple of reasons and I don't push artifacts via ssh to prod machines (for a couple of other reasons).
+I don't have cloud accounts to integrate with fancy cloud actions and kubernetes for a project like that would be a bit of an overhead.
+That's how I came up with this fetcher.
+It's fun and it's free.

+#### Github Actions integration

 This project supports `distributhor/workflow-webhook@v2` action.
 Take a look at example configuration for your webhook step